-When it comes to eczema in children, it’s important to look deeper than using creams.
+When it comes to eczema in children, it’s important to look deeper than using steroid creams.
 Did you know that food allergies and eczema often go hand-in-hand?
-I found that to be true in my oldest child and I’m embarrassed to say how long it took us to figure it out.
+I found that to be true in my oldest child, and I’m embarrassed to say how long it took us to figure it out, though glad we did.

 Disclaimer: I am not a medical professional and this post does not offer medical advice.
 I am recounting our journey to find answers as to what was causing my son’s eczema and what worked for us.